 Before anyone can help you, you must first take responsibility for your actions.
-You must admit you have a problem that needs to be solved.
-If you continue to live in denial, you will continue to drink until the unthinkable happens.
-That’s not what you want, is it?
+You must admit you are using unhealthy coping mechanisms.
+If you continue to live in denial, your drinking habits could lead to dangerous physical and mental health issues, as well as negatively impacting those around you.

 Seriously consider the following symptoms.
-If you exhibit any of them, there is a strong likelihood you are addicted:
+If you exhibit any of them, there is a strong likelihood you have an addiction: